Homebrew/homebrew-cask/doc/CASK_LANGUAGE_REFERENCE.md

   - `:must_succeed` - set to `false` if the script is allowed to fail
 * `:delete` (string or array) - single-quoted, absolute paths of files or directory trees to remove.  `:delete` should only be used as a last resort. `:pkgutil` is strongly preferred
 * `:rmdir` (string or array) - single-quoted, absolute paths of directories to remove if empty.
+* `:trash` (string or array) - currently a synonym for `:delete`.
+In the future this will cause files to be moved to the Trash.

 Each `uninstall` technique is applied according to the order above.
 The order in which `uninstall` keys appear in the Cask file is ignored.